How HERDD bedding works.

 When we say you’ll reduce your manure pile accumulation, we can prove it.
 We tested over the course of 12 months, stabling a 12hh pony on traditional shavings and a 17hh horse on HERDD bedding.

-Here you can see the difference in bedding volume removed EACH DAY during muck out, between traditional shavings (bottom photo) and HERDD bedding (top photo).
+See the difference here in bed volume removed EACH DAY during muck out, between traditional shavings (bottom photo) and HERDD bedding (top photo).

-With highly absorbent HERDD bedding, we are only removing moist, tightly clumped bedding, while the traditional shavings are being removed at a higher rate around manure, hay, and dispersed wet areas from urine.
+With absorbent HERDD bedding, we are only removing moist, tightly clumped bedding, while the traditional shavings are being removed at a higher rate around manure, hay and dispersed urine patches.

-All HERDD bedding waste can go on the garden as compost too - and it looks neat like mulch and doesn’t blow away in the wind.
+All HERDD bedding waste can go on the garden as compost.

 HERDD bedding waste from one day of mucking out.
 Much less!